Negotiating the Offer

 We often hear that “almost anything is negotiable.”
 And indeed, from how much we’re willing to pay for a house, to what time to schedule a meeting, it seems that there’s a way to negotiate just about anything in life.
 However, sealing the deal on a new job offer that satisfies both the job candidate and the company offering the position requires a specific set of bargaining skills.

 There are only four possible results of negotiation: 1) win/win; 2) lose/lose; 3) win/lose; 4) neutral (neither party wins or loses).
 Win/win means both parties come out with their goals and needs fulfilled.
 And that’s an important point about negotiating: it is not meant to be a contentious battle.
-“Negotiating is not about one side taking it all,” says Ron Herzog, president of Fortune Personnel Consultants (FPC).
+“Negotiating is not about one side taking it all,” says Sachal Gidwani, president of Fortune Personnel Consultants (FPC) of St. Lawrence.
 “It should definitely be a balance between the two parties, where both parties are ready to buy.
 The candidate has to say, ‘I want that job,’ and the company has to think, ‘Hey, we want that person.’
 And that’s when negotiations can begin.”

 Putting C.L.A.M.P.S. on Your Priorities

-To reach win/win, you must negotiate from a position of strength.
+To reach a win/win, you must negotiate from a position of strength.
 This means that before you even step into the negotiating room, there are some steps to take that will increase your shot at getting what you want.
-For example, make sure you have done enough research on the company, the salary ranges for the position you’re interested in and the job market so that you go to the bargaining table well prepared.
+For example, make sure you have done enough research on the company, the salary ranges for the position you’re interested in and the job market so that you go to the bargaining table well-prepared.
 Also, make certain that any issues that may have come up during the interview process are resolved.
-This includes anything from confusion over specific job functions, to designating title or reporting structure.
+This includes anything from confusion over specific job functions, to designating titles or reporting structures.

 And herein is the true value of C.L.A.M.P.S.: it opens up the bigger picture to candidates by asking them to consider issues that might not be obvious, but can be equally important.
 While salary and benefits are two of the first things in many jobseekers’ minds, these are rarely the only issues.
 By assessing the whole package and taking the time to rate your priorities, you can uncover matters heretofore unknown to you and gain an understanding of where you may be flexible, and where you may not.